santiagoaloi/santiagoaloi/README.md

 I spend most of my time building web applications and creating template projects, boilerplates, and tutorials that others can use to improve their own development workflows -- I like mentoring, and empowering others in the community.

-#### I'm an avid Open-Source contributor and maintainer 🧩
+### I'm an avid Open-Source contributor and maintainer 🧩

 In addition to my work in software development, I'm also a skilled network engineer and cybersecurity consultant.
 I specialize in log management, automation, and machine learning bringing a wealth of knowledge and experience to the table to help my clients succeed.

-## :wrench: Stack that I generally use in my projects
+### Stack that I generally use in my projects

 ![Vuetify](https://img.shields.io/static/v1?style=flat&message=Vuetify&color=373e47&logo=Vuetify&logoColor=8DD6F9&label=)
 ![Vue.js](https://img.shields.io/static/v1?style=flat&message=Vue.js&color=373e47&logo=Vue.js&logoColor=4FC08D&label=)